 - Simple log filtering, no need to learn a custom query language

 - Dozens of templates allow administrators to start using SEM with little setup or customization

 - Real-time analysis tool helps find anomalous behavior and outliers on the network

 - SEM Is an advanced SIEM product built for professionals, requires time to fully learn the platform

 SolarWinds offers the Security Event Manager on a 30-day free trial.

 It is unusual that SolarWinds decided to remove the live network traffic monitoring capabilities of the Log and Event Manager when it created the Security Event Manager.
 This means that the SolarWinds SIEM isn’t really a full implementation of the classic SIEM definition.

-For more detailed information about how SIEM systems work, please see 11 Best SIEM Tools of 2020.
+For more detailed information about how SIEM systems work, please see The Best SIEM Tools.
 If you don’t have time to read that article, but would like recommendations on other SIEM systems, here is our list of the best alternatives to SolarWinds SIEM.

 - Datadog Security Monitoring This SIEM-based security system is an option on a cloud-based network monitor.